-As you can see, there are many different types of goals that you can set.
-For more information on the various types of goals and which ones are best for you, check out my article on the 12 different types of goals and which ones are best for more information and specific examples.
+As you can see, there are many different types of SMART goals you can set.
+For more information on the various types of goals and which ones are best for you, check out my article on the 12 different types of goals for more information and specific examples.

 Let's look at both options in a little more detail:

 A simple goal-setting worksheet can be used to help frame your SMART goal and track your progress.
 Whether in a notebook or a spreadsheet, write out the goal, documenting why you want to achieve this goal and what it will mean for you.

 Reflect on how progress would look and what steps you need to take.
 Then, finally set measurable actions with a timeframe to achieve them, recording your progress as you go.
 When the deadline hits, a handy record of your progress and notes will help to generate a new milestone if necessary.